proebsting/rdgen/README.md

   --verbose        verbose output
 ```

-If the grammar has LL(1) conflicts, they will be noted in the generated Python file with the word, `AMBIGUOUS`.
+If the grammar has LL(1) conflicts, they will be noted in the generated Python file with the word, "`AMBIGUOUS`".

 ## Generating Example Sentences